HEERA ALAYA

 Scarpetta?

-Soaking and gathering all the sauce from the bowl.
+It means soaking up and gathering all the sauce from the bowl.

 [Laughter]

-Talking about cooks, how many do you have?
+When it comes to cooks, how many do you have?

 [[Laughs] Then I cook everything.
-And if we both are sick, the bar is closed; there is no food.
-[Alessia roars with laughter].
+And if we both happen to be sick, the bar is closed; there is no food.

 Impressive.
-Do you cook all the delicacies?
+Do you prepare all the delicacies?

 Long ago, wine was poured [gestures with her hands] into a bottle, a fiaschetta, and sold.